 Looking for a way to let faith run, we turned the sled toward the students, families, and staff of Woerner Elementary.
 We encouraged members to serve there as reading buddies.
 We started building relationships.

 In time it became clear that we wanted to focus our efforts in our local area.
-We could be church in a lot of places, but we still believe God has called us to be church here, in a transitioning urban area, with no parking lot, problems with crime, a growing refugee and immigrant population close by, pockets of wealth and poverty all packed in together in proximity.
-God called us to be church here.
+We could be a church in a lot of places, but we still believe God has called us to be a church here, in a transitioning urban area, with no parking lot, problems with crime, a growing refugee and immigrant population close by, pockets of wealth and poverty all packed in together in proximity.
+God called us to be a church here.

 So we started listening to what the neighborhood needed.